DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Faced with on one hand all these new possibilities for self-publishing and self-curating, and on the other hand the rise and consolidation of huge commercial monopolies, the art and craftsmanship of publishing will have no choice but to reinvent and rebuild itself.
 Through this Toolkit, we hope to contribute to at least one of the building blocks of this process.

-[^books]: *Digital sales outstrip bricks and mortar in US*, (http://www.thebookseller.com/news/digital-sales-outstrip-bricks-and-mortar-us).
+[^books]: *Digital sales outstrip bricks and mortar in US*, (<a href="http://www.thebookseller.com/news/digital-sales-outstrip-bricks-and-mortar-us">http://www.thebookseller.com/news/digital-sales-outstrip-bricks-and-mortar-us</a>).
 [^vanc]: Take for example the 528 page (and 10.8 x 17.48 cm) thick anthology *What will be / Ce qui sera / Lo que será Almanac* on the international Surrealist movement, with more than 170 contributors from 25 countries: essays, poems, images, manifestos, a debate on Surrealist editions, a chronology of 50 years of Surrealism from 1964 to 2014.
 Downloading such a book is problematic due to the need of a complete structured index and advanced search options.
 Printing it locally is almost impossible because of its small fixed-page size.
 Buying it at lulu.com gives readers a print-on-demand book on standard glossy paper which is certainly not in line with the Surrealist tradition.
 [^stoop]: Judith Stoop, Paulien Kreutzer, and Joost Kircz.
 'Reading and Learning from Screens versus Print: a study in changing habits.
 Part 1 - reading long information rich texts', *New Library World*, Vol. 114, Issue 7/8, pp. 284-300, 2013.
 [Copy of final accepted draft: ](http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part1-acceptedversion.pdf).
 'Part 2 - comparing different text structures on paper and on screen', *New Library World*, Vol. 114, Issue 9/10, pp. 371-383, 2013.
 [Copy of final accepted draft: ](http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part2-acceptedversion.pdf).
 [^warwick]: See also Henry Warwick, [*Radical Tactics of the Offline LIbrary*](http://networkcultures.org/blog/publication/no-07-radical-tactics-of-the-offline-library-henry-warwick/), Network Notebooks No. 07, Amsterdam; Institute of Network Cultures, 2014.